AndreaFusiDFC/Time-and-Weather-Dashboard/README.md

 # Time-and-Weather-Dashboard
 Raspberry Pi project for time and weather dashboard on 7.5 inches e-ink display

-This program is based on a modified version of the code from AbnormalDistributions shown below in credits. \n Raspberry Pi Zero 2W is the controller used for this code. \n 3-color 7.5 inches e-ink display is used for this code. \n
+This program is based on a modified version of the code from AbnormalDistributions shown below in credits.

+Raspberry Pi Zero 2W is the controller used for this code.

+3-color 7.5 inches e-ink display is used for this code.

 # v1.0
-Template draft \n
+Template draft

-Update texts to italian \n
+Update texts to italian

-Added times for current location, Taipei time and US West time \n Added temperature from same day and time, 40 years ago. reference: openweathermap
+Added times for current location, Taipei time and US West time

+Added temperature from same day and time, 40 years ago. reference: openweathermap

 # credits: AbnormalDistributions